shengt25/yocto-docker/README.md

 This project follows Bootlin's Yocto Project training materials.

 The NFS server container is based on [obeone/docker-nfs-server](https://github.com/obeone/docker-nfs-server), which is forked and improved upon [ehough/docker-nfs-server](https://github.com/ehough/docker-nfs-server)

+The development environment setup is inspired by [antonsaa/yocto-dev](https://gitlab.metropolia.fi/antonsaa/yocto-dev)